Alpy16/MiniLendingProtocol/README.md

 ╚═╝     ╚═╝╚═╝╚═╝  ╚═══╝╚═╝╚═╝  ╚═══╝╚══════╝╚══════╝╚═╝  ╚═══╝╚═════╝
 ```

 Minimal ERC20-based lending protocol built in Solidity with dynamic interest accrual, collateralized borrowing, and liquidation.
 Built with Foundry.
-Designed for education, technical interviews, and practical protocol architecture demonstration.
+Designed for practical protocol architecture demonstration.

 ---